rpxpx/smashpdf/README.md

 # smashpdf
-scan sets of PDFs for regular expressions, return output in a database
+Scan large sets of PDFs for regular expressions, return output in a database.